blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- He feared that his mother may have black ancestors
 	- He wrote a lot about his hatred for French Revolution
 	- He loved the Middle Ages, and preferred chivalry and knighthood compared to the norm of his time.
-	- Someone describes him as a romantic, "with chivalrous ideas and spirit, dreaming of what was most noble and most grand"
+	- Someone describes him as a \*romantic\*, "with chivalrous ideas and spirit, dreaming of what was most noble and most grand"
 		- [I must emphasize that this could've been the problem]
+		- ["Romantics" caring about "beauty", and religions seeking "purity" - while love, which is defined as caring for another, goes unseen; and what is beauty, except what is felt]
+	- He also worried his wife would have black ancestors due to slave owners taking slave mistresses.
+		- He was opposed to slavery for this contamination of whites
 - Hitler
 ---